-Sarah L. Garcia is a Partner in Lozano Smith's Walnut Creek and Fresno Offices and co-chair of the firm's Special Education Practice Group.
+Sarah L. Garcia is a Partner in Lozano Smith's Walnut Creek and Fresno Offices and co-chair of the firm's Students Practice Group.
 Ms. Garcia specializes in Special Education and Student law.
 As a native of California's Central Valley, Ms. Garcia remains passionate about supporting the region and strengthening her longtime Valley relationships.
 She is committed to working with districts in Central California, while continuing to serve districts in the Bay Area and throughout Northern California.

 Prior to joining Lozano Smith, Ms. Garcia worked as Special Counsel in the San Francisco area where she represented school districts in due process hearings, expulsion proceedings, special education mediations, and on-site OCR investigations.
 Her representation has included prevailing on behalf of school district clients as both Petitioner and Respondent before OAH and supporting those cases through successful appeals at the Ninth Circuit.
 Representative cases on which Ms. Garcia prevailed included issues related to least restrictive environment, the district's right to assess, deaf education, appropriateness of IEP goals, appropriateness of District assessments, behavior support, inclusion, requests for private schools and private services, and the appropriateness of related services offered including ABA, speech therapy, occupational therapy, and assistive technology support.